schubi2/sdo-client/README.md

 the three SDO services.
 This application is running as an own service (sdoclient.service) and should be started automatically while starting the device.
-The service is packaged in a [RPM](https://build.opensuse.org/package/show/home:schubi2/sdo-client) and uses the [Secure Device Onboard Client SDK](https://secure-device-onboard.github.io/docs/latest/client-sdk/client-sdk-reference-guide/) in order to communicate with the three SDO services running under the
+The service is packaged in a [RPM](https://build.opensuse.org/package/show/home:schubi2/sdo-client) and uses the [Secure Device Onboard Client SDK](https://secure-device-onboard.github.io/docs/latest/client-sdk/client-sdk-reference-guide/) in order to communicate with the three SDO services, running under the
 All-In-One demo.

 One way to install and to configure the device is to use AutoYaST.
 The regarding AutoYaST configuration file can be found [here](https://github.com/schubi2/sdo-client/blob/main/autoinst.xml).
-AutoYaST installs openSUSE-MicroOS and the *sdoclient service* and sets the URL for the comminication to the three SDO services running under the All-In-One demo.
-The URL has to be adapted to the right IP address in the post-install script.
+AutoYaST installs openSUSE-MicroOS together with the *sdoclient service* and sets the URL for the comminication to the *Manufacturing Toolkit (Service)* running under the All-In-One demo.
+The URL has to be adapted to the right IP address in the post-install script of the AutoYaST configuration file.
-Besides that the installation workflow is asking for the serial and model number of the device:
+Besides that, the installation workflow is asking for the serial and model number of the device:

 ![AutoYaST-screenshot](/assets/images/register.png)

-This information will be sent while the first connect to the Manufacturing Toolkit (Service).
+This information will be sent during the first connect to the Manufacturing Toolkit (Service).

 ### Initialize the device

-After the first boot of the device the *sdoclient service* will be started and he sends all information e.g. product ID, serial number ... to the Manufacturing Service.
+After the first boot of the device the *sdoclient service* will be started and he sends all information e.g. product ID, serial number... to the *Manufacturing Service*.
-This returns the credentials and the URL of Rendezvous Service to the device which is stored on the device.
+This returns the credentials and the URL of the *Rendezvous Service* to the device.
+This information will be stored on the device.

 The process can be followed in the log file */var/log/sdo-client.log*: